pingcap/docs/partitioned-table.md

 #### Default List partition

-Starting from v7.3.0, List partitioning supports the default partition feature, which lets you add a default List partition to a List partitioned table.
-The default List partition acts as a catch-all partition, where rows that do not match any other defined value sets can be placed.
+Starting from v7.3.0, you can add a default partition to a List or List COLUMNS partitioned table.
+The default partition acts as a fallback partition, where rows that do not match defined value sets of any partitions can be placed.

+> **Note:**
+>
+> This feature is a TiDB extension to MySQL syntax.
+For a List or List COLUMNS partitioned table with a default partition, the data in the table cannot be directly replicated to MySQL.

 Take the following List partitioned table as an example: